It’s happened to everyone.

 Ultimately, there’s nothing wrong with alkaline AAs if you’re vigilant about removing them the second you’re done using them.
 In fact, occasionally there are electronics that require the specific voltage characteristics of alkaline (see: my ancient thermostat and the wireless mics I use at work).
 However, there’s a better way.

-Rechargeable lithium AA batteries have become cheap and plentiful.
+Rechargeable AA batteries have become cheap and plentiful.
 I personally use and love standard Eneloop batteries, but there are generic brands if you really want to save some money.
 I use them everywhere – they last months upon months in my Nikon F100, my Fuji Instax Mini 11, all my mice, remotes – literally everywhere I need a battery.
 I’ve been doing so for years and have had no issues with any of my photography gear.
 I even run a high-powered remote flash off of rechargeable AAs.

 So modern camera and electronics manufacturers – just say no to the built-in lithium pack or odd battery sizes.
 Give us slots for AA batteries, but also give us the rechargeable AA batteries that go in the product instead of packing in cheap alkalines.